storacha/specs/w3-access.md

 # Abstract

-In web3.storage we manage access across various user spaces and agents through delegated capabilities.
-Here we define the protocol for aggregating and managing delegated capabilities across various user agents.
+The W3 protocol governs user interactions within self-certified Public Key Infrastructure (PKI)-based namespaces.
+Access to these namespaces, for simplicity referred to as spaces, is authorized through delegated capabilities in [UCAN] format.

+Here we define the protocol for delivering authorized delegations to their audience.

 ## Language